datarootsio/tutorial-face-mask-detection/README.md

  In this project, we develop a pipeline to detect unmasked faces in images.
 This can, for example, be used to alert people that do not wear a mask when entering a building.

+ We also record a [YouTube video](https://youtu.be/E8W2AOQOh-k) to explain the general pipeline of this project.

 Our pipeline consists of three steps:
   1. We detect all human faces in an image
   2. We make a mask/no_mask prediction for each of them